literallysofia/literallysofia.github.io/src/content/about.md

 ]
 ---

 Hello!
 I'm Sofia, a software engineer based in Porto, Portugal who enjoys building things that interact with people.
-Besides my passion for technology, I love to travel, music, tv shows, and movies!
-One of my life goals is to explore every unique location of planet earth.
+I've always been the go-to tech person in my family and started coding by customizing my Tumblr blog (good old times right?).
+Besides my passion for technology, I love to travel, music, tv shows, and probably a lot of other things I can't remember right now.
+When not working you can most likely find me outdoors mingling with other humans!

-In my free time, I like to practice yoga and hang out with both humans and animals.
-Recently, I've been trying to lead a more sustainable lifestyle.
+In my free time, I like to practice yoga and go to concerts from artists I love, wherever that may be!
+Also, my dog Boby is my best friend and we've been on a crazy ride together for 20 years now.
+If you don't like him then we can't be friends 🤠